Updated:

 Optimality Theory Perspective on Beijing Mandarin Phonology Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-This paper focuses on the standard Beijing dialect since Mandarin is spoken in different regions with varying accents.
-The need to study potential schematic representations of the dialect’s phonological processing is a major field of research.
-In this case, conducting a phonological association examination of the language is critical to understanding the development of its standard components relative to other languages.
-Nonetheless, this critical analysis will rely on optimal theory (OT) to explore the modification of Mandarin words with a view of understanding the dialect’s illicit codas and consonant clusters.
+Nonetheless, this critical analysis will rely on optimal theory (OT) to explore the modification of Mandarin words to understand the dialect’s illicit codas and consonant clusters.
 The theory will provide a framework for a multidimensional review of Mandarin phonemes’ characteristics.
 The paper will argue that some Mandarin words are borrowed from American English.
-But it will seek to illustrate that no hypothetical or complex rules are involved in the modification of Mandarin loanwords, however, simple deletion, epenthesis, or feature change could be used to construct them.
-It will demonstrate that well-formedness constraints of the Mandarin linguistic elements trigger these repair strategies for its syllables structures.
+It will seek to illustrate that no hypothetical or complex rules are involved in the modification of Mandarin loanwords.
+However, simple deletion, epenthesis, or feature change could be used to construct them.
+It will demonstrate that well-formedness constraints of the Mandarin linguistic elements trigger these repair strategies for its syllable structures.

 Syllable Structure and Repair Strategies

 According to the syllable structure, the following are observable.
-(C)(G)V(N) is the Mandarin syllable structure, where G = glide, N =nasal (Guo, 1999).
+(C)(G)V(N) is the Mandarin syllable structure, where G = glide and N =nasal (Guo, 1999).
 While coda, prenuclear glide, and onset are optional, the nucleus is obligatory.
 Syllable types in Mandarin are: V, GV, VN, GVN, CV, CGV, CGVN.
 However, apart from CG-combination, the Mandarin syllables lack consonant clusters.
 On the other hand, (C)(C)(C)V(C)(C)(C) is the syllable structure in English.

 Syllable Structure and Repair Strategies

 The practice of a word acquiring new sounds is epenthesis – it is another strategy characteristic of foreign English words in Chinese Mandarin phonology.
 Another is omitting consonantal clusters to fit the scheme of Mandarin s syllable structure, which differs from English radically.
 Examples (7b) and (7c) represent the prohibited codas in Mandarin.
-Different strategies are employed: (7b) inserts vowels after the illegal codas [k] and [s] to syllabify them whereas (7c) deletes the banned coda [1] (Guo, 1999).
+Different strategies are employed: (7b) inserts vowels after the illegal codas [k] and [s] to syllabify them, whereas (7c) deletes the banned coda [1] (Guo, 1999).
 These strategies are exemplified further.

 Syllable Structure and Repair Strategies